trumpfheller/trumpfheller.github.io/testing/btt_sniffers.md

     * Suggest solutions or improvements based on your findings.
   * Generate Reports:
     * Use the sniffer software to generate detailed reports on the Bluetooth communication.
+  * In most projects I participated this is all included in filing the bug.

 ### 6. Fine-Tune and Retest
   * Adjust Settings: